mullaasad5420c/newos/dashboard/README.md

 ### 🏗️ Build System Stability
 **AI Impact on Build Reliability:**
-- **Positive Impact:** SAGE-AI can help identify patterns in build failures by analyzing commit histories, build logs, and test results.
-It can suggest optimizations in the build system to reduce flakiness and improve reliability.
+- **Positive Impact:** SAGE-AI can analyze commit messages and code changes to predict potential build issues.
+It can suggest changes to improve build reliability, such as fixing dependency conflicts or optimizing build scripts.
-- **Suggestions:** Implement automated build health checks using SAGE-AI.
-Set up alerts for recurring build failures.
-Use AI to predict and prevent potential build issues based on historical data.
+- **Recommendations:** Implement AI-driven code reviews to catch build-breaking changes early.
+Use AI to monitor build logs and provide insights into frequent build failures.

 ### 🐛 Bug Detection & Resolution
-**AI Helps Identify and Fix Issues:**
+**How AI Helps Identify and Fix Issues:**
-- **Bug Detection:** SAGE-AI can analyze commit messages, code changes, and issue reports to predict potential bugs.
-It can also help in identifying code smells and technical debt that might lead to bugs.
+- **Bug Detection:** SAGE-AI can analyze commit history, code changes, and issue reports to identify patterns and predict potential bugs.
+It can suggest code changes that might introduce bugs.
-- **Bug Resolution:**
+- **Bug Resolution:** AI can assist in triaging issues by prioritizing them based on severity and

 ---